kparc/kcc/README.md

 3628800
 ```

-Now that you parted ways with loops, you are ready to discover there are
+Now that you parted ways with loops, and discussed `over` in details,
-**6 adverbs** in k that modify verbs in very different ways.
-Please welcome
+it is time to meet the rest of **six k adverbs**.
+Please welcome the
-the magnificent six, and note that only most trivial use cases are shown:
+magnificent six, and note that only most trivial use cases are shown:

 ----------------
 adverb **each** is `f'x`